bkerin/instrument_c/README.md

 The output stream to use can be set by defining `FORMAT_FREE_PRINT_STREAM` (e.g.  to `stderr`).

-The number of floating point significant figurs can bet set by defining `FORMAT_FREE_FREE_PRINT_FLOAT_SIGNIFICANT_DIGITS` to a string value like `"6"`.
+The number of floating point significant figures can bet set by defining `FORMAT_FREE_FREE_PRINT_FLOAT_SIGNIFICANT_DIGITS` to a string value like `"6"`.

 ## Show a backtrace or get the name of a function from a function pointer